Chippendale, New South Wales: History

 Chippendale has a number of heritage-listed sites, including the Regent Street railway station or 'Mortuary Station', located on the eastern side of the suburb.
-The John Storey Memorial Dispensary was built in 1926 as a memorial to John Storey, a former Premier of New South Wales.
-It is located on Regent Street and still functions as a pathology and methadone clinic.
+The John Storey Memorial Dispensary on Regent Street was built in 1926 as a memorial to John Storey, a former Premier of New South Wales.

+Chippendale is adjacent to the suburb of Darlington, separated by Cleveland Street (part of the Southern Arterial Route).
+A 1981 report stated Darlington and Chippendale, "in many respects, see themselves as one community sharing most facilities (these majorly in the north) and their chief 'destroyer', Sydney University".
+Common problems described in this report included north/south through traffic, heavily-trafficked dividing and bordering roads including Cleveland, Abercrombie and Lawson Streets, shortage of public space ad dearth of local shops.
+The report stated "Chippendale has a high aboriginal population based round the Aboriginal Housing Company".

+By 1981, Chippendale and Darlington had a resident parking scheme for 6 months.

 Commercial area

 The eastern side of Chippendale, being adjacent to the CBD, has a greater mix use than other parts of the suburb.
 It includes smaller offices and warehouses as well as cafes and pubs.
 Transport for NSW has its headquarters here.

 The western side of Chippendale is mainly residential with businesses interspersed in some parts of the precinct.